CityofToronto/bdit_data-sources/bluetooth/README.md

  - **Major Device Class (Bits 8-12)**: Primary categories for the device: Miscellaneous, Computer, Phone, LAN/Network Access Point, Peripheral, Imaging, Wearable, Toy, Health, Uncategorized, and Reserved.
 These are present in the `major_device_class` column.
  - **Minor Device Class (Bits 2-7)**: Further device details.
 These are dependent on the Major Device Class.

+[`Examples/class_of_device.ipynb`](Examples/class_of_device.ipynb) explores the distributions of these different device classes between Adelaide, an arterial, and the expressways.
 The most common `cod` after WiFi (0) is `7995916`, its binary is `011110100000001000001100` which is exactly the example [given here](https://www.question-defense.com/2013/01/12/bluetooth-cod-bluetooth-class-of-deviceclass-of-service-explained): a smartphone.

-Commonly accepted filters for cars are:
+According to the vendor, commonly accepted filters for cars are:
  - Car Audio: major class 00100 and minor class 001000
  - Hands Free: major class 00100 and minor class 000100